fjnlab/PD_exome-seq/Gene_based_test/README.md

 # Stratified Cochran-Mantel-Haenszel gene-based test
-For the discovery cohort, a stratified Cochran-Mantel-Haenszel (CMH) test was used to evaluate gene-based burden across the exomes of the study participants from the 5 countries studied (Singapore, Malaysia, Hong Kong, South Korea, Taiwan).
+For the Discovery cohort, we evaluated gene-based burden of rare deleterious variants across the exomes of the study participants from the 5 countries studied (Singapore, Malaysia, Hong Kong, South Korea, Taiwan) using a stratified Cochran-Mantel-Haenszel (CMH) test without continuity correction.
 Singapore and Malaysia samples were considered as one stratum due to the similarity in genetic background.
-Exome-wide significance was preset at P < 2.5 × 10−6 (two-tailed), taking into account multiple hypothesis testing correction for an estimated 20,000 protein-coding genes in the human genome.
+Exome-wide significance was preset at P < 2.5 × 10<sup>-6</sup> (two-tailed), taking into account multiple hypothesis testing correction for an estimated 20,000 protein-coding genes in the human genome.

 # Requirements
 - Conda or Miniconda3 installed (https://repo.anaconda.com/miniconda/Miniconda3-py310_23.3.1-0-Linux-x86_64.sh)